-Hurricane Florence kept my students and me out of school for 6 weeks.
-When we finally came back, I was dying to do some fun lessons.
+Hurricane Florence kept my students and me out of school for six weeks.
+When we finally returned, I was dying to do some fun lessons.
+To be honest, my students and I went through a traumatic event.
+I knew we needed to do something extraordinary to get some happiness in our lives.

 I promised myself that we would do something fun that first week.
 We all needed it!
-I made it happen by doing a fun and memorable STEM challenge.

 We made a messy, fascinating, and fun substance called Oobleck!

-It has both properties of solids and liquids.
-When you first touch it, it feels like a solid, but it melts and drips like a liquid as you hold it.
 Oobleck is so much fun!
 It can have several different forms.
 You’ll see that students can have fun experimenting and mixing different substances to create different types.

 The students made it with small cups of cornstarch, flour, salt, glue, and water.
-Once they had the materials, they could mix whichever ingredient they chose inside a larger cup.

 This lesson goes great with states of matter books like Bartholomew and the Oobleck by Dr. Seuss and Matter: Physical Science for Kids by Andi Diehn.

-Here are a few tips for making Oobleck with your students:
+Here are a few tips for making Oobleck with your students ⤵️:

-If you want to teach this states of matter lesson, I included it and several others in my States of Matter STEM Challenges.
+If you want to teach this States of Matter lesson, I included it and several others in my States of Matter STEM Challenges.

 Science Inquiry Lessons Include: